-The Peabody Museum recently opened a new exhibition “All the World is Here: Harvard’s Peabody Museum and the Invention of American Anthropology” to celebrate its founding 150 years ago.
-Featured in this exhibit is a selection of materials collected by Admiral Peary for presentation at the Chicago World’s Fair (1893), including an Inuit (Inughuit) dog sledge from northern Greenland.
+The Peabody Museum recently opened a new exhibition, All the World Is Here: Harvard’s Peabody Museum and the Invention of American Anthropology, to celebrate its founding 150 years ago.
+Featured in this exhibit is a selection of materials collected by Robert E. Peary for presentation at the 1893 Chicago World’s Fair, including an Inuit (Inughuit) dog sledge from northern Greenland.